 Deployment: Now it’s time to deploy the accurate and reliable model in the real world.
 The deployment can take place within the organization, be shared with customers and stakeholders.
 The work doesn’t end when the last line of code is complete; deployment requires careful thought, a roll-out plan, and a way to make sure the right people are informed.

-Data mining helps to make accurate predictions, recognizing patterns and outliers, and often informs forecasting.
-It is used to identify gaps and errors in business operations and it also sets a business apart from the competition in combination with predictive analytics, machine learning etc. No wonder that data mining techniques are widely used in business areas like marketing, risk management and fraud detection.
+Data mining helps to make accurate predictions, recognize patterns and outliers, and often informs forecasting.
+It is used to identify gaps and errors in business operations and it also sets a business apart from the competition in combination with predictive analytics, machine learning, etc. No wonder that data mining techniques are widely used in business areas like marketing, risk management, and fraud detection.

-A real life example on how data mining is used, can be found during online shopping on Amazon’s feature “frequently bought together”, or the recommendation section on Spotify and Netflix.
-All of them use data mining algorithms to analyse consumer behavior and to identify patterns.
+A real-life example of how data mining is used can be found during online shopping on Amazon’s feature “frequently bought together”, or the recommendation section on Spotify and Netflix.
+All of them use data mining algorithms to analyze consumer behavior and to identify patterns.
 The goal is to improve the user experience which falls under the market basket analysis, a common use case for data mining.
 Using extracted product data helps to identify customer and shopping trends.

 As we mentioned briefly above, web scraping or web data extraction goes hand in hand with data mining.